-1. Residents are first and foremost, physicians, pharmacists or psychologists, whether they are acting under normal circumstances or in extreme emergent situations.
+- 1. Residents are first and foremost, physicians, pharmacists or psychologists, whether they are acting under normal circumstances or in extreme emergent situations.
 Residents must be expected to perform according to society's expectations as professionals and leaders in health care delivery, taking into account their degree of competence, their specialty training, and the context of the specific situation.
-Many residents at an advanced level of training may even be fully licensed in the state and therefore they may be able to provide care independent of supervision.

-- 2. Residents are trainees.
+Many residents at an advanced level of training may even be fully licensed in the state and therefore they may be able to provide care independent of supervision. - 2.
+Residents are trainees.
 Residents should not be first-line responders without appropriate supervision given the clinical situation at hand and their level of training and competence.
 If a resident is working under a training license from a state licensing board, they must work under supervision.
 Resident performance in extreme emergent situations should not exceed expectations for their scope of competence as judged by program directors and other supervisors.
 Residents should not be expected to perform beyond the limits of self-confidence in their own abilities.
 In addition, a resident must not be expected to perform in any situations outside of the scope of their individual license.
-Expectations for performance under extreme circumstances must be qualified by the scope of licensure. - 3.
-Decisions regarding a resident's involvement in local extreme emergent situations must take into account the following aspects of his/her multiple roles as a student; a physician, pharmacist or psychologist; and an employee:

-• The nature of the health care and clinical work that a resident will be expected to deliver;

-• The resident's level of post-graduate education specifically regarding specialty preparedness;

-• Resident safety, considering their level of post-graduate training, associated professional judgment capacity, and the nature of the disaster at hand;

-• Board certification eligibility during or after a prolonged extreme emergent situation;

-• Reasonable expectations for duration of engagement in the extreme emergent situation; and, will be expected to work as scheduled, until the emergency is under control and declared so by the attending staff.
+Expectations for performance under extreme circumstances must be qualified by the scope of licensure. - Decisions regarding a resident's involvement in local extreme emergent situations must take into account the following aspects of theirmultiple roles as a student; a physician, pharmacist or psychologist; and an employee: - The nature of the health care and clinical work that a resident will be expected to deliver; - The resident's level of post-graduate education specifically regarding specialty preparedness; - Resident safety, considering their level of post-graduate training, associated professional judgment capacity, and the nature of the disaster at hand; - Board certification eligibility during or after a prolonged extreme emergent situation; - Reasonable expectations for duration of engagement in the extreme emergent situation; and. - Self-limitations according to the resident's maturity to act under significant stress or even duress. - 4.
+In case of local extreme emergent situation or disaster, all Residents may be called and will be expected to work as scheduled, until the emergency is under control and declared so by the attending staff.
 Scheduling during an emergency situation will be done in collaboration with the CAMC Incident Command staff.
 Staff in-house will be notified by audible page ("Code Triage is now in effect") and/or by pager with the same message.
 Off-duty house staff are notified by the Command Center and are to report to the hospital as assigned.
 Upon notification, all Residents on in-house duty are to report to the Emergency Department for assignment to treatment areas.
 You must have your identification badge with you at all times, but in this instance, it is particularly important.

-Self-limitations according to the resident's maturity to act under significant stress or even duress.

-4. In case of local extreme emergent situation or disaster, all Residents may be called and